Balancing Forecast Accuracy and Switching Costs in Online Optimization of Energy Management Systems: Experimentation and Results

-Stability is evaluated for deterministic forecasts using the stability mean absolute change (MAC).
-The formulations of the stability metrics vary for vertical and horizontal types.
-In line with the definition of sMAPC in \citep{van2023improving}, we define the absolute scale stability metric, Mean Absolute Change (MAC).
-The metric measures the change between the predictions between overlapping rolling windows --- ${MAC}_V$, or the change of predictions generated at the same origin --- ${MAC}_H$
+Similarly to the evaluation in \citep{van2023improving}, a stability metric is measured for point forecasts using the mean absolute change (MAC).
+The metric measures the change between the predictions issued at different origins --- ${MAC}_V$, or the variation of predictions within the horizon window --- ${MAC}_H$

 where $\hat{y}_{t+i \mid t}$ is the forecast for time $t+i$ generated at time $t$, $H$ is the forecast horizon, and $t$ is the current time step.